ajCastiglione/react-news-app/README.md

 Dev started today - 5/31/2018.

 <ul>
+<li>Need to redesign landing page to have options for different types of searches</li>
 <li>Got the query page working properly.
 Has pagination, remembers pg through reload, scrolls back to top on button press, allows paramters and works with pagination still.</li>
 <li>Need to build page template for top headlines / allow other searches</li>
-<li>Need to redesign landing page to have options for different types of searches</li>
+<li>Need to start building the rest of the SPA.
+Currently only has a search for everthing.</li>
 </ul>